meera-m-t/check_NVIDIA_RTX_A6000/README.md

 # check_NVIDIA_RTX_A6000

-In this github I built docker to build the same enviroment I runt it on my machine because I want to test if the problem is with my  GPU card or somewhere else.
+In this github I built docker to build the same enviroment I ran it on my machine because I want to test if the problem is with my  GPU card or somewhere else.
 I got the same error.
 That proofs there is a problem on my GPU card.

 ## To run ``mnist.ipynb`` using docker; run: